nicky-ru/myTodo/README.md

-# Welcome to the Skynet Workshop!
+# Welcome to the Skynet TodoList!

 Welcome!